6 out of 12 people found this review helpfulwrite a review of this game

 read more reviews for this game

-What sets SMB part is the way the central character can take two forms.
-You start the game as Little Mario, who is vulnerable and isn't able to do much damage apart from jumping on enemy's heads to kill them.
-Finding a mushroom not only transforms you into Big Mario, but you are given another chance if you are hit by an enemy.
-If you find a flower you can launch fireballs at enemies, and I think this is the way the game should be played.
+What sets Super Mario Bros. apart is the way the central character can take three forms.
+You seem, you start the game as Little Mario, who is vulnerable and isn't able to do much damage apart from jumping on enemy's heads to kill them.
+Not every box you see has a coin hidden inside, since there is a chance that you will find a mushroom.
+Getting this mushroom will transform into Big Mario.
+As Big Mario, you are given another chance if you are hit by an enemy.
+Assuming you are still Big Mario, you can find a flower that will turn you into Fire Mario, where you are given the ability to launch fireballs at enemies.
+This sets a precedence in Super Mario Bros.
+3, where Mario can take many forms.

 The settings for most of the levels varies.
 In the early levels, for instance, you climb up mountains.
 Later on, you go underground, and eventually, you get to swim underwater where you get to deal with underwater-based enemies, one of them the Super Mario Bros. equivalent of an octopus.
 In these underwater levels, having Fire Mario swim up to the surface and bounce a fireball onto an enemy on the other side of a wall is a stroke of genius.
 There is even a chance that some pipes scattered around each level lead you to another level with a different setting, and these are even worth going down if you are sick of the same setting.

 The “real life” physics in the game are amazing.
 Run right for a long time and don’t expect to stop immediately.
 I have lost count on the number of times where I noticed the end of a platform while I was running.
 I slowed myself down, but I fell off anyway.
 In addition to this, if you want to perform a high jump, expect to get a running start first.